 She and her husband have made over $130,000 last year flipping items from thrift stores.

 She has a FREE Webinar Workshop on how to start your own flipping business where she talks about how to find items, how to sell on Facebook,eBay etc. The course has tons of info on every aspect of flipping.

 I never knew there is so much potential in flipping flea market items.
 This can be a great side hustle or even your main business.
 A profitable way to make money from home flexibly!

 Check out her interview to find out more about this side hustle.

-Please tell me about your background and how you started in flipping business for extra income.
+How did you started in flipping business for extra income?